doppar/docs/3.x/entity-orm.md

 These methods offer a clean and readable way to sort query results by time or any relevant field, enhancing code clarity while maintaining flexibility.

 ### Selecting Specific Columns
 In many cases, you may not need to retrieve every column from a table—especially when working with large datasets.
-Eloquent's `select()` method allows you to specify exactly which columns you want to fetch, helping optimize performance and reduce memory usage.
+Entity's `select()` method allows you to specify exactly which columns you want to fetch, helping optimize performance and reduce memory usage.

 Here are a few examples:
 ```php